hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 and to then print this space to a file, one should use the ``write`` keyword in the ``semi-stoch`` table:

+.. [review] - JSS: just place partial input files directly in the source and use literalinclude just for files which are to be run or are outputs.

 .. literalinclude:: calcs/semi_stoch/hubbard_semi_stoch_write.lua
     :language: lua

 Here, the value of the ``write`` keyword, :math:`0`, is an index used in the name of the resulting file.

+.. [review] - JSS: note write can also be a boolean.

 When restarting the simulation, one can then specify the ``space`` option to read a semi-stochastic HDF5 file, using:

+.. [review] - JSS: just place partial input files directly in the source and use literalinclude just for files which are to be run or are outputs.

 .. literalinclude:: calcs/semi_stoch/hubbard_semi_stoch_read.lua
     :language: lua

-The deterministic space file is a HDF5 file.
-As such, both writing and reading of such files requires :ref:`compilation` of HANDE with HDF5 enabled, which is the default compilation behaviour.
+The deterministic space file is an HDF5 file.
+As such, both writing and reading of such files requires :ref:`compilation <compilation>` of HANDE with HDF5 enabled, which is the default compilation behaviour.